microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Import/readme.md

 ## Introduction

-Supervisors use Demand forecasting to estimate the number of agents required to meet the forecasted incoming support requests.
-Using this estimation, supervisors can schedule agents based on various attributes, such as channels, queues, skills etc. Dynamics 365 for Customer Service provides an easy way to integrate with third-party scheduling systems by allowing users to schedule agents in the third-party systems and providing an ability to import the schedules back to Dynamics 365 for Customer Service.
-When imported, the schedules can be used to set up routing rules in Dynamics 365 for Customer Service to provide a seamless integration between the schedules authored in third-party systems and routing system in Dynamics 365.
+Dynamics 365 Customer Service provides an easy way to integrate with third-party scheduling systems by allowing users to schedule agents in the third-party systems and providing an ability to import the schedules back to Dynamics 365 Customer Service.
+Agents can review their schedules in Dynamics 365 Customer Service conveniently, without having to navigate to the third-party WFM system.

 The following diagram shows the high-level flow of the scenario:
 ![A diagram showing the import workflow](media/Import-flow.png)

-This article outlines the data model in Dynamics 365 for Customer Service, which supports the imported schedules from any arbitrary third-party scheduling systems.
+This article outlines the data model in Dynamics 365 Customer Service, which supports the imported schedules from any arbitrary third-party scheduling systems.

 [Return to top](#in-this-article)